dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 ## Hypercore Replication Protocol

 Lets assume two peers have the identifier for a hypercore feed.
 This could either be the hash of the merkle tree roots described above or a public key if they want to share a signed merkle tree.
-The two peers wants to exchange the data verified by this tree.
-Lets assume the two peers have somehow connected to each other.
+The two peers want to exchange the data verified by this tree.
+Let's assume the two peers have somehow connected to each other.

 Hypercore uses a message based protocol to exchange data.
 All messages sent are encoded to binary values using Protocol Buffers.
 Protocol Buffers are a widely supported schema based encoding support.
 A Protocol Buffers implementation is available on npm through the [protocol-buffers](https://github.com/mafintosh/protocol-buffers) module.